 is a herculean task, which needs taking care of the minute details and a very synchronized

 planning to become a success.
-My district is known for all the bad reasons-
+My district is known for all the bad reasons- the mosquitoes,

 I would also like to say that it could have been better if AUSDSU reconsiders its

 decision to boycott the event.
 We are all very sympathetic towards the victims of

 the MMS Scandal, the whole state is with them and the recent rally held at Itanagar,